uPortal-contrib/CardWebComponents/README.md

 ## Running in uPortal

-copy all the files in a `card/` directory, then copy this folder into `uPortal-start/overlays/uPortal/src/main/webapp` (or other location served by Tomcat).
+copy all the files from `dist/` folder in a `card/` directory, then copy this folder into `uPortal-start/overlays/uPortal/src/main/webapp` (or other location served by Tomcat).

 #### Sample HTML